 Now is the time to get your child’s back to school sleep schedule ready for the new school year!

 Summer vacation is full of fun and sun, but it is not always great for sleep.
-Our kid’s naps are often skipped and/or bedtime is late.
-All of those exceptions are worth it when you consider that we only have 18 summers with our kids at home.
-But when we head back to school we want to make sure that they are well-rested.
+Summer nights often include late bedtimes.
+These exceptions are worth it when you consider that we only have 18 summers with our kids at home.
+BUT when we head back to school we want to make sure that they are well-rested.

 A back to school sleep schedule is important for all of us, but for a child, it is extra important.
 Healthy sleep can improve their cognitive ability, their mood, their coordination and even their immune system.
 All of those in top notch shape are important for a great school year.